laeter/neurofetch/README.md

 # Neurofetch

-**Neuro-sama themed system information tool** - A fastfetch fork featuring custom ASCII art for the Neuro family.
+**A Neuro-sama Fetch themed system information tool** - A fastfetch fork featuring custom ASCII art for the Neuro family.

 > Made with ❤️ for the Neuro-sama community.
 Primarily for personal use on Arch Linux.